mattermost/mattermost-handbook/contributors/join-us/localization.md

 ### Step 0 - Permissions

-Register an account and get admin permissions to the [Weblate server](https://translate.mattermost.com/).
+Register an account and request admin permissions to the [Weblate server](https://translate.mattermost.com/) from Carrie Warner or Tom De Moor.

 ### Step 1 - Create a new Project (optional)

-This step makes since if the project has its own repository (e.g. Calls) or if it's helpful to have a separate translation entry point.
-Other option is to simply skip this step and to add a new component to an existing project.
+This step makes sense when the project has its own repository (e.g. Calls) or if it's helpful to have a separate translation entry point.
+Another option is to simply skip this step, and add a new component to an existing project.

 **Note**

 Make sure to enable reviews for the project.
-Go to project settings, workflow tab and select enable reviews:
+In Weblate, go to **Project Settings**, select the **Workflow** tab, and select **Enable Reviews**:

 ![image](https://user-images.githubusercontent.com/1832946/227036224-cb42bbd5-f101-4d42-b18d-fe5d8f3f44c4.png)

-### Step 2 Add component(s)
+### Step 2 - Add component(s)

-Add a new component under the project
+Add a new component under the project.

 ![image](https://user-images.githubusercontent.com/1832946/227037904-2165a769-0d6d-4b4e-8b6e-2260c2061d60.png)

-Base configuration should be like the following:
+Base configuration should look as follows:

-- *Version control system* should be set to *Github pull request*
+- *Version control system* should be set to *Github pull request*.
-- *Source code repository* should be set to the GitHub repository where the translation files are stored
+- *Source code repository* should be set to the GitHub repository where the translation files are stored.
 - *Repository branch* should be set to the primary branch where translations should get merged into (usually either `master` or `main`).

-Upon clicking on continue, Weblate will attempt to scan the repository to find any existing translation files paths.
+When you select **Continue**, Weblate will attempt to scan the repository to find any existing translation files paths.
 You can now select the one you'd like to cover with this component.

 Uncheck *Edit base file* as it will prevent contributors from modifying the default language file and prevent potential conflicts.

 ![image](https://user-images.githubusercontent.com/1832946/227040250-2dec9c1e-da44-41b4-ae12-2ebe3f85681d.png)

-Set *Translation flags* to `ignore-inconsistent, ignore-same, icu-message-format`
+Set *Translation flags* to `ignore-inconsistent, ignore-same, icu-message-format`.

 ![image](https://user-images.githubusercontent.com/1832946/227045392-ca3640bd-d0c1-48d2-86ee-657b40e068b2.png)